-If we believe a student needs more support than a differentiated class program can offer, our Student Support Team, which includes our Learning Enrichment Teacher, School Counsellor, Head of School, Deputy Head of School and Stage Leaders, will assess their needs.
+If we believe a student needs more support than a differentiated learning programme can offer, our Student Support Team, which includes our Learning Enrichment Teacher, School Counsellor, Head of School, Deputy Head of School and Stage Leaders, will assess their needs.

 English as an Additional Language (EAL) Support

 For our students with only a little English proficiency, we provide EAL support through extra paid tuition.
-Our EAL teacher is a qualified primary teacher who is also trained in teaching English to children of non-English speaking backgrounds.
-Lessons are designed to help children take part in all aspects of school life by improving their speaking, listening and writing skills.
+At AISM, our EAL teacher is a qualified primary teacher who is also trained in teaching English to children of non-English speaking backgrounds.
+Lessons are designed to help children take part in all aspects of school life by improving their speaking, listening, writing and reading comprehension skills.